SiriDB/siridb-admin/README.md

 ### Pre-compiled
 Go to https://github.com/transceptor-technology/siridb-admin/releases/latest and download the binary for your system.
-In this manual we refer to the binary as `siridb-admin`.
+In this documentation we refer to the binary as `siridb-admin`.
 On linux it can be preferred to copy the binary to /usr/bin and create a symlink like this:
 ```
 $ sudo cp siridb-admin_X.Y.Z_OS_ARCH.bin /usr/bin/
 $ sudo ln -s /usr/bin/siridb-admin_X.Y.Z_OS_ARCH.bin /usr/bin/siridb-admin